rockhowse/GeneHacks/README.md

 * q_to_phred_33(Q) ~ Turn Q into Phred+33 ASCII-encoded quality
 * phread_33_to_q(qual) ~ Turn Phred+33 ASCII-encoded quality into Q
 * read_fastq(file_name) ~ given a fastq file, return a list of reads and their corresponding qualities

+# Package Dependencies

+* matplotlib ~ used for graphing